 Thinking of whether a bike or an electric scooter would be a better transport solution for you?
 This article will help you make a decision based on your needs and your unique situation.
-Even though the bike is a good choice sometimes, the scooter is a smarter solution overall.

 We will now explore the upsides and downsides of both, and see which one makes more sense for your specific scenario and lifestyle.

 All things considered, nothing beats the holy trifecta of the electric scooter:

 - it costs nothing to ride

 While other electric rideables have their advantages, the classic pedal-driven bicycle remains a strong contender against electric scooters.

 I’ll always keep a bike at home, as it offers cost savings that are more acceptable for busy professionals like me.

 Check this video and see what is the quickest way to get around a city to snap selfies at famous landmarks: e-scooter or bike?